 Jordan Kimura already had a solid foundation in design and marketing.
 Armed with a B.A. in Graphic Design and an M.B.A., Jordan wanted to add to her web development to her skillset.
 She knew she wanted an immersive learning experience that offered full-stack development so that she could learn front-end and back-end coding languages to enhance her design scope.
 She also knew that she wanted somewhere in South Orange County to allow her the flexibility to remain active at a couple of hours per week in her humanitarian efforts.
 Four years ago, she founded Project Joy, where she donates generated proceeds to increase educational and social skills for children and adults with special needs.
 LearningFuze offered a top-quality coding education along with a perfect location for her.
 After attending an info session and a front-end coding workshop, she knew that LearningFuze was right for her.

-On Her Experience at LearningFuze
+Jordan's Experience at LearningFuze

 The instructors provided an open forum that encouraged the asking of questions.
 Web development is complex and many coding languages had to be absorbed in a short period of time.
 Jordan found herself awaking daily at 6 a.m. to begin practicing her coding before heading to LearningFuze for an entire day of intensive learning.
 She put aside her freelance design projects to immerse full-time (12 hours per day, that accumulated to over 720 hours of training) herself into working on her web development skills with the understanding support of her family.